samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 "Inorder to win wars one can't afford to lose, one needs to stop waging battles he/she can be indifferent to.", I refuted.

+After sifting through the lives of people who have brought radical social changes - both in fiction and in real life - I reached the following findings.

-[//]: # (And while defending myself, I began to question my integrity.
+[//]: #(And while defending myself, I began to question my integrity.
 Had I lost the war to change the world, whose battle flags I have been blazing?
 My mullings turned outwards and I decided to better understand the process of causing wide-ranging disruptive transformations.)

-How are wide-ranging disruptive transformations affected?
-And what are the protagonists behind these transformations like?

-Soon, my mulling turned towards sifting the definitions of rebels and revolutionaries.
+[//]: #(Soon, my mulling turned towards sifting the definitions of rebels and revolutionaries.

-"What are rebels

 "What does it mean to be a revolutionary or a rebel?"
 "What are the two like behind their public demeanor?"
 "Are all revolutionaries rebels?
-If not, what is the difference between them?"
+If not, what is the difference between them?")

-I arrived at the following findings after discussing with friends over overstretched lunchtime conversations, reading biographies of people who have dismantled and remolded the world, (re)watching relevant movies and TV-Shows, and spending hours contemplating over raw facts and trying to connect them.
+[//]: #(I arrived at the following findings after discussing with friends over overstretched lunchtime conversations, reading biographies of people who have dismantled and remolded the world, (re)watching relevant movies and TV-Shows, and spending hours contemplating over raw facts and trying to connect them.)

 --

+[//]: #(Two mutineering forces that bring radical changes can be identified - 1.
+Rebels and, 2.
+Revolutionaries.)

+The two ways of bringing radical transformations are - 1.
+The rebel way and, 2.
+The revolutionary way.

+But,before we proceed further, we need to ask why read this post about revolutionaries and rebels (apart from because we have nothing more subtantial to do).
+Not many, if any, amongst us might be currently involved in some mass movement aspiring to break untenable antediluvian norms or overthrow some tyrant.

+Irrespective of whether or not we are a part of a movement, rebellion and revolution are two agents of change that never abandon us.
+They shape us and our world.
+From having shaped the history of our world (which in turn is responsible for our present) to deciding the future course of the organizations we work for and the industries we work in, from determining how our past idiosyncrasies have shaped our current reputations to how our superiors and our colleagues are gonna respond to them now, from determining whether we will be just dismissed as another crazy person with a crazy idea or remembered as an individual who transfigured a domain.

+Whether you are someone aspiring to bring a change or someone following others trying to or just a silent spectator, understanding the rebell mindset and the revolutionary mindset can help in making better decisions and getting better outcomes.

+So, who are these rebels and revolutionaries?
+How are they different? and (most importantly), How do they accomplish the daunting task of changing deep-seated beliefs and behaviors, and, unsettle time-honored social machinery and establishments?

 Rebels and revolutionaries are two different (though not completely disjoint) breeds of insurgents.
 Both loathe untenable antediluvian norms.
 The divergence lies in the approach they take to debunk them.
 The difference is subtle but clear.

 (It might be helpful to visualize Bhagat Singh, Che Guevera and Paan Singh Tomar as rebels and people like Mahatma Gandhi, Martin Luther King Jr., and Nelson Mandela as revolutionaries for the remaining of this article.)

 **Who are rebels?**